 So, you see that practicing mindfulness is all about focusing on the present – when you walk, when you eat and when you just are.
 It is practiced by combining meditation with yoga to train people how to focus, relax and build better concentration skills.
 Using mantras can help as well.

-Mindfulness has been proven to reduce anxiety, depression and stress in people with these conditions.
+Mindfulness practices have been proven to reduce anxiety, depression and stress in people with these conditions.
 It can also improve your physical well being by reducing physical and psychological symptoms which leads them having a better attitude towards themselves and is a great self improvement too!

 When mindfulness is practiced consistently it helps an individual detach themselves from negativity, instead of focusing on what shouldn’t be happening in their life.